Stock Screening Strategy

 You can find the current tables by clicking on the links in the side column near the top of the page

-The tables provide quintile rankings for the ratios on each stock rather than raw data.
-High rankings are viewed as good whereas low rankings are a point of worry.
+The tables provide grades for the ratios on each stock.
+High grades are viewed as good whereas low ones are a point of worry.

-How are the ranks calculated?
-All of the stocks in the index are sorted by a ratio and put into 5 groups.
-The 20% of stocks with the best ratios are given a rank of 5.
-The 20% of stocks in the next group down are given a 4.
-And so on all the way down to the 20% of stocks in the worst group which get a 1.
-Stocks without data, or with negative ratios, get a 0.
+How are the grades calculated?
+The stocks in the index are sorted by a ratio and put into groups.
+Stocks with the best ratios are given As.
+The next best are given Bs.
+And so on all the way down to stocks without data, or with negative ratios, which get Fs.

-The ranking process happens with each ratio.
-So a stock with a low P/E ratio might get a 5 for P/E but if it also has a high P/B it might get a 1 for P/B.
+The grading process happens with each ratio.
+So a stock with a low P/E ratio might get an A for P/E but if it also has a high P/B it might get a D for P/B.

 In most cases low ratios are good but when it comes to dividend yield high values are the tops.